 Isle of Skye

 Fairy pools, fine dining, and fly-fishing – Skye offers more than you might think.
-It’s one hour and twenty minutes on the train from Fort William to Mallaig, where your pass gets you on the ferry for a 45-minute crossing to Armadale.
+It’s one hour and twenty minutes on the train from Fort William to Mallaig, where your can catch a ferry (not included in your pass) to Skye.

 From there you’re best to catch the bus north to Portree, the capital of the island and home to the best attractions – it’ll take just over an hour.
 It’s not covered by your pass but costs less than £10.